Quarterly Financial Report for the Quarter Ended December 31, 2022

 2. Highlights of Fiscal Quarter and Fiscal Year to Date (YTD) Results

-The total authorities available for use this fiscal year is $42,000 more than last fiscal year.
-The majority of this amount comes from an increase in the compensation allocations.
+The total authorities available for use this fiscal year is $157,000 more than last fiscal year.
+The majority of this amount comes from Compensation Allocations, as well as an increase in the Operating Budget Carry-Forward this year compared to last year.

 Additional Financial Information: Additional financial information on the MPCC’s financial and expenditure management can be found in the Departmental Plans, the Annual Reports, the Departmental Results Reports, the Future-oriented Financial Statements, the Quarterly Financial Reports and the Annual Financial Statements.